-Reliable and accurate methods for estimating soil mineral weathering rates are required tools in evaluating the sustainability of increased harvesting of forest biomass.
-A variety of methods that differ in concept, temporal and spatial scale and data requirements are available for measuring weathering rates.
-In this study, release rates of base cations through weathering were estimated in podsolised glacial tills at two experimental forest sites, Asa and Flakaliden, in southern and northern Sweden, respectively.
-Three different methods were used: (i) historical weathering since deglaciation estimated with the depletion method, using Zr as assumed inert reference; (ii) steady-state weathering rate estimated with the PROFILE model, based on quantitative analysis of soil mineralogy; and (iii) base cation budget at stand scale, using measured deposition, leaching and changes in base cation stocks in biomass and soil over a period of 12 years.

-In the 0-50 cm soil layer at Asa, historical weathering of Ca, Mg, K and Na estimated by the depletion method was 4.7, 3.1, 0.8 and 2.0 mmol_c m-2 yr-1, respectively.
-Corresponding values at Flakaliden were 11.0, 12.9, 3.2 and 7.0 mmol_c m-2 yr-1, respectively.
-Steady state weathering rate for Ca, Mg, K and Na estimated with PROFILE was 8.9, 3.8, 5.9 and 18.5 mmol_c m-2 yr-1, respectively, at Asa and 11.9, 6.7, 6.6 and 17.5 mmol_c m-2 yr-1, respectively, at Flakaliden.
-At both sites, the PROFILE results indicated that steady-state weathering rate increased with soil depth as a function of exposed mineral surface area, reaching a maximum rate at 80 cm (Asa) and 60 cm (Flakaliden).
-In contrast, the depletion method indicated that the largest postglacial losses were in upper soil layers, particularly at Flakaliden.
+Abstract.
+Reliable and accurate methods for estimating soil mineral weathering rates are required tools in evaluating the sustainability of increased harvesting of forest biomass and assessments of critical loads of acidity.
+A variety of methods that differ in concept, temporal and spatial scale, and data requirements are available for measuring weathering rates.
+In this study, causes of discrepancies in weathering rates between methods were analysed and were classified as being either conceptual (inevitable) or random.
+The release rates of base cations (BCs; Ca, Mg, K, Na) by weathering were estimated in podzolised glacial tills at two experimental forest sites, Asa and Flakaliden, in southern and northern Sweden, respectively.
+Three different methods were used: (i) historical weathering since deglaciation estimated by the depletion method, using Zr as the assumed inert reference; (ii) steady-state weathering rate estimated with the PROFILE model, based on quantitative analysis of soil mineralogy; and (iii) BC budget at stand scale, using measured deposition, leaching and changes in base cation stocks in biomass and soil over a period of 12 years.
+In the 0-50 cm soil horizon historical weathering of BCs was 10.6 and 34.1 mmol_c m-2 yr-1, at Asa and Flakaliden, respectively.
+Corresponding values of PROFILE weathering rates were 37.1 and 42.7 mmol_c m-2 yr-1.
+The PROFILE results indicated that steady-state weathering rate increased with soil depth as a function of exposed mineral surface area, reaching a maximum rate at 80 cm (Asa) and 60 cm (Flakaliden).
+In contrast, the depletion method indicated that the largest postglacial losses were in upper soil horizons, particularly at Flakaliden.

-With the exception of Mg and Ca in shallow soil layers, PROFILE appeared to produce consistently higher weathering rates than the depletion method, particularly of K and Na in deeper soil layers.
-In contrast, the depletion method appeared to produce consistently lower rather than higher weathering rates, due to natural and anthropogenic variability in Zr gradients.
-The base cation budget approach produced significantly higher weathering rates of Ca, Mg, and K (65, 23, 40 mmol_c m-2 yr-1at Asa and 35, 14 and 22 mmol_c m-2 yr-1at Flakaliden), but lower Na weathering rates similar to the depletion method (6.6 and 2.2 mmol_c m-2 yr-1at Asa and Flakaliden).
-The large discrepancy in weathering rates for Ca, Mg and K between the base cation budget approach and the other methods suggest that there were additional sources for tree uptake in the soil besides weathering and measured depletion in exchangeable base cations.
+With the exception of Mg and Ca in shallow soil horizons, PROFILE produced higher weathering rates than the depletion method, particularly of K and Na in deeper soil horizons.
+The lower weathering rates of the depletion method were partly explained by natural and anthropogenic variability in Zr gradients.
+The base cation budget approach produced significantly higher weathering rates of BCs, $134.6 \,\mathrm{mmol_c}\,\mathrm{m}^{-2}\,\mathrm{yr}^{-1}$ at Asa and $73.2 \,\mathrm{mmol_c}\,\mathrm{m}^{-2}\,\mathrm{yr}^{-1}$ at Flakaliden, due to high rates estimated for the nutrient elements Ca, Mg and K, whereas weathering rates were lower and similar to those for the depletion method (6.6 and $2.2 \,\mathrm{mmol_c}\,\mathrm{m}^{-2}\,\mathrm{yr}^{-1}$ at Asa and Flakaliden).
+The large discrepancy in weathering rates for Ca, Mg and K between the base cation budget approach and the other methods suggests additional sources for tree uptake in the soil not captured by measurements.